makdosx/bug-microphone/README.md

  4)  The fourth way is to convert your usb drive to a bug and to intercept the conversations while you use it on the computer <br><br>

-     To convert the USB drive to a bug, copy the files located in the autorun folder to the root of your usb. <br>br>
+     To convert the USB drive to a bug, copy the files located in the autorun folder to the root of your usb. <br><br><br>